Skills Lab in the Simulation Center

 Questions?
 Call Customer Care!
 310-267-CARE (2273).
 Customer Care Specialists are available 24/7 to provide support.

 In addition, all students must be monitored for tuberculosis annually during all years.
-The blood test (T-spot or QuantiFERON) is required.
+The TB blood test (T-spot or QuantiFERON) is required.
+If the result is positive, proof of negative chest x-ray is required.

 Health insurance is a mandatory condition of enrollment for all UCLA registered students.